Driving drowsy can ruin a good day. Photo: Creative Commons

 - Check your medications to ensure they don’t cause drowsiness

-- Stop every couple hours to get out and stretch
+- Stop every couple of hours to get out and stretch

 - Don’t drive more than 8 hours in a day

 If you find yourself battling driving fatigue while on a road trip and need a short-term solution, a couple of cups of coffee may do the trick, but that is a short-lived remedy.
-The only true way to remain statistic free is to make sure are well rested and, if possible, have another driver to help with the journey.
+The only true way to remain statistic free is to make sure you are well-rested and, if possible, have another driver to help with the journey.

 The results of driving fatigue can be severe and life-changing.
 Follow these driving fatigue prevention tips during your next road trip adventure and keep you and your loved ones from becoming a statistic.